How popular is Elon Musk?

 We’ll suspend the updates only if Musk so distances himself from politics that pollsters stop regularly asking about him.

 More specifically, the settings we use for the Musk tracker are similar to the ones we’ve historically used for our generic ballot averages.
-In addition to not being polled as often, Musk doesn’t make news as often as the president — thus, abrupt changes in approval ratings are more likely to be noise rather than signal — and there tend to be larger house effects when different firms poll about him.
+In addition to not being polled as often, Musk doesn’t make news as often as the president — thus, abrupt changes in favorability ratings are more likely to be noise rather than signal — and there tend to be larger house effects when different firms poll about him.
 Therefore, the settings use for presidential approval would produce an average that is too “bouncy” if applied to Musk.

 And we use the registered voter version before the likely voter version.